The Best Hard Hats, Tested and Reviewed

 Size, Comfort, and Suspension System

 To ensure a hard hat provides the maximum level of protection, it’s important to purchase the correct size.
-Measure the head by placing a flexible measuring tape slightly above the ears and around the circumference of the head, then consult one of the many online hat sizing charts to determine the correct size to order.
+Measure the head by placing a flexible measuring tape slightly above the ears and around the circumference of the skull, then consult one of the many online hat sizing charts to determine the correct size to order.
 Hard hats don’t usually sit directly on the head because impact energy would be transferred directly to the skull, which could cause a concussion or even a skull fracture.
-Instead, they are designed with a suspension system that provides a gap between the head and the hard hat interior.
+Instead, they are designed with a suspension system that provides a gap between the head and the hard hat’s interior.

 Generally speaking, the more adjustment points available, the better the possible fit and the more comfort provided.
 The main adjustment is usually a knob at the back of the hard hat, which loosens or tightens a brow band.
 A padded sweatband may be incorporated as well.